Why should I disable my cache plugins?

 5. Simplify cache management

-- By disabling the CMS cache plugin, you can manage caching entirely via the Web Accelerator for better control.
+- By disabling the CMS cache plugin, you can effectively control your caching in one place.